dbt-labs/docs.getdbt.com/website/docs/faqs/project/structure-a-project.md

 ---
 title: How should I structure my project?
+Description: “Recommendations on how to structure project”
+sidebar_label: ‘How to structure project’
+id: structure-a-project

 ---

 There's no one best way to structure a project!
 Every organization is unique.